Law Enforcement Highway Patrol Officer Cadet

 |Full or Part Time||

-Recruitment for this position is based on the current qualifications.
-Please note that applicants must meet all requirements at the time of appointment.
+Recruitment for the positions is based on the current qualifications.
+Applicants must meet all requirements at the time of appointment.

 1. Certified State Issued Birth Certificate

 3. DD-214 and other VA documents (if applicable)

 HR will provide you with the following documents within 2 weeks upon receipt of your application.
 These documents are to be completed by the applicant and are also required to test:

 3. Completed Character Based Profile Survey